 Priya is an Assistant Vice President and Chief of Staff for the Funding Agreements Department at NYCEDC.
 She specializes in implementing projects that require managing multiple stakeholders, coordinating different types of funding and leveraging in-depth knowledge of city policy in support of nonprofit clients pursuing important neighborhood development projects.

 Christine Appah is a senior staff attorney at NYLPI where she specializes in children’s environmental health.
 Christine has served as a regional director at the NYS Division of Human Rights and as an attorney at The Legal Aid Society of New York.
 Christine is a graduate of Duke Law School.

 With a background in arts, culture and urban planning, Daniel Arnow is committed to building sustainable communities in the arts.
 Daniel currently works as Director of Affordable Housing Initiatives at The Actors Fund and holds an MS in City and Regional Planning from Pratt Institute.

 Nisha is an urban planner and life-long city dweller driven to making cities more equitable.
 She has 15 years experience working with city agencies, community organizations and private institutions locally and internationally.
-She is Deputy Director at Hester Street, an urban planning, design and development nonprofit that works to ensure neighborhoods are shaped by the people who live in them.
+She is Co-Executive Director at Hester Street, an urban planning, design and development nonprofit that works to ensure neighborhoods are shaped by the people who live in them.